zimmydev/varrocksquare/README.md

 Currently, the *de jure* platform for the W385 community for anything resembling an article/blog/post is [the W385 subreddit](https://www.reddit.com/r/W385), which, while wonderful, active and well-moderated in its own right, leaves much to be desired as a blogging platform.
 The format of reddit just isn't conducive to writing articles or account diaries or blogposts <sup>[author's opinion]</sup>.
 The typical option for guides has typically just been a big pastebin blob; while it works, again, it's not optimal.

-What if we can combine a written-content platform with the social aspect of, say, the subreddit or the [W385 Discord server](https://discord.gg/RA8bujG)?
+What if we can combine a written-content platform with the social aspect of, e.g., the subreddit or the [W385 Discord server](https://discord.gg/RA8bujG)?
 There are lots of potential ideas here.
 The Varrock Square project comes in here, as an exploration of some of those ideas.

 # Repo